'Uniquely Lawless': Security Firm Drops 8chan Website Following El Paso Shooting

 Epik founder and CEO Rob Monster told NPR in a statement that the company fills an "ever growing need for a neutral service provider" because censorship across major social media platforms has created a vacuum.

-"We have also not made a definitive decision about whether to provide [cyber attack] mitigation or Content Delivery services for them," it read.
+"We have also not made a definitive decision about whether to provide [cyberattack] mitigation or Content Delivery services for them," it read.
 "We will evaluate this in the coming days."

 "From what little we know so far, the Chans are not lawless," the statement continued.
 "Ultimately, we believe that 'sunlight is the best disinfectant' and that exposing hateful ideas is necessary if they are to be defeated.
 However this must absolutely occur within the bounds of the law."

 Shortly after the El Paso attack, 8chan switched to Epik from Canadian-based domain registrar Tucows, according to Graeme Bunton, Tucows' manager of public policy.
-He told NPR that the company was working "closely with law enforcement in our discussions around what to do with that domain" when sometime on Sunday night or Monday morning, 8chan chose to transfer to another registrar.
+Bunton told NPR that the company was working "closely with law enforcement in our discussions around what to do with that domain" when sometime on Sunday night or Monday morning, 8chan chose to transfer to another registrar.

 "We are certainly not at all sad to have them off our platform," Bunton said.